Metrics¶

 Bear in mind that

-can be used in order to prepend desired prefix to the metric, e.g. settingstatsd.namespace = "prefix"
+statsd.namespacecan be used in order to prepend desired prefix to the metric, e.g. settingstatsd.namespace = "prefix"and callingmetric_increment(metric="metric", request_category="category")will produceprefix.category.metricinstead ofcategory.metric.Additionally, you can include you own tags that will be appended to metric tags.

 Example of Sending Metrics¶

-To send metrics to DataDogHQ, just pass the statsd
+To send metrics to DataDogHQ, just pass the statsd and dd-trace

-packages to the object RequestSession
+packages to the object RequestSession object:

 import ddtrace